unoplatform/uno/doc/articles/uno-development/troubleshooting-source-generation.md

 ```

 ## Adding generated files C# pragma

 In some cases, the generated code may use patterns that cause C# to raise warnings, and in order to silence those warnings, the generated code can contain a set of custom C# pragma.

 To define a pragma, in your csproj add the following:

 ```xml
 <ItemGroup>
 	<XamlGeneratorAnalyzerSuppressions Include="csharp-618 // Ignore obsolete members warnings" />
 </ItemGroup>
 ```

+Note that `csharp-` prefix is necessary, whether it's a compiler warning or an analyzer warning.

 It is also possible to have `SuppressMessageAttribute` specified in the code, by using the following syntax:
 ```xml